TabbyML/tabby/README.md

 ### Docker images

-The Docker images build all translation clients presented in [Translating](#translating).
-The `build` command should be run from the project root directory, e.g.:
+The Docker images build the C++ shared libraries, the translation client, and the Python package.
+The `docker build` command should be run from the project root directory, e.g.:

 ```bash
 docker build -t opennmt/ctranslate2:latest-ubuntu20.04-cuda11.2 -f docker/Dockerfile .